Jounce/Surge/README.md

 Surge uses Swift 5.
 This means that your code has to be written in Swift 5 due to current binary compatibility limitations.

+## License

+Surge is available under the MIT license.
+See the LICENSE file for more info.

 ### Swift Package Manager

 To use [Swift Package Manager](https://swift.org/package-manager/) add Surge to your `Package.swift` file: